stefan-hoeck/idris2-tutorial/README.md

 This part tries to give a solid introduction to the Idris programming language.
-If you are new to functional programming, make sure to follow these tutorials in order and *solve all the exercises*.
+If you are new to functional programming, make sure to follow these chapters in order and *solve all the exercises*.

 If you already used other pure functional programming languages like